Patent License: How It Works, Benefits, and Key Considerations

 Common Mistakes

-The licensee should make or sell the product or design after signing a licensing agreement.
-Doing this before filing an agreement could be patent infringement.
+The licensee should make or sell the product or design only after signing a licensing agreement.
+Doing this before filing an agreement could lead to patent infringement.

 Some inventions have the potential to make a lot of money.
 If your patent is worth a lot, choose your licensee carefully.